bjompen/bjompen.github.io/posts/github.output.md

 GitHub refers to this not as output, but as [workflow commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions), and we can use these to send notifications to our GitHub runner and change the output to console and runs.

-The basic format for all of these, like for example ::group:: is
+The basic format for all of these, like for example \:\:group\:\: is

 ```PowerShell
 Write-Output "::<command>::Message to show